Things to See and Do in Cantabria

 Home to bears and wolves as well as a host of birds of prey, vultures and other bird life as well as a myriad of butterflies, this is a nature lover’s dream and a paradise for walkers of all abilities, mountaineers, cyclists and all who enjoy adventure sports.

-For route planning ahead of time as well as on-the-ground navigation Wikiloc is an excellent resource.
+Get the app: For route planning ahead of time as well as on-the-ground navigation we always use Wikiloc, an excellent resource.
 Founded in Spain, the platform features a wealth of well-documented routes throughout the Peninsula.

 Potes